Comprehensive Review Real Customer Analysis

 Comfort and Fit

-Alright, pull up a chair.
-We need to have a serious talk about fit because this is where the Puma Cali breaks hearts.
+Alright, we need to talk fit, because this is where the Puma Cali breaks hearts.

 Sizing Advice: If you take nothing else away from this review, take this: Size.
 Up.
 The consensus is overwhelming.
 The standard Cali runs small.
 If you are a standard size 8, buy an 8.5.
 If you like thick socks, maybe even a 9.
 If you are a guy trying to rock this silhouette, you need to go up at least 1.5 sizes from your standard men's size because it is built on a narrower, female-centric last.

 Width Profile: The toe box is narrow.
-Like, "did they model this on a ballerina?" narrow.
-If you have wide feet (bunions, flat feet, or just wide flappers like me), this might not be the shoe for you.
-Users explicitly state that the shoe tapers aggressively at the toes.
+Like “did they model this on a ballerina?” narrow.
+If you have wide feet (bunions, flat feet, or just a wider forefoot), this might not be the shoe for you.
+Users are clear that it tapers aggressively at the toes.

-The Break-in: Do not wear these to Disney World on the first day out of the box.
-Just don't.
-The leather is stiff, and the sole doesn't flex much initially.
-One reviewer noted they felt like "a brick" at first.
-The break-in period can last anywhere from 20 minutes to a few days of wear.
-Once you break through that wall, the EVA foam molds to your foot and they become quite comfortable for all-day wear, but you have to earn it.
+The Break-in: Do not wear these to Disney World on day one.
+The leather is stiff, and the sole doesn't flex much at first.
+One reviewer said they felt like “a brick” initially.
+Break-in can be anywhere from 20 minutes to a few days of wear.
+Once you get past that wall, the EVA foam molds to your foot and they start feeling much more forgiving for all-day wear, but you have to earn it.

 "Painful, red marks on the back of feet... [severe blisters] after repeated attempts to wear them."